 In 1955, a new ballpark was built on School District 77 land, and dugouts and the grandstand were built with the help of volunteers.

-In 1956, the New Germany city fathers organized a team, and with manager Harry Zellmann, joined the 7-Hi League, consisting of Excelsior, Hopkins, Hutchinson, Long Lake, Mound, Richfield, Winsted, and New Germany.
+In 1956, the New Germany city fathers organized a team, and with manager Harry Zellmann, joined the 7-Hi League, which also included Excelsior, Hopkins, Hutchinson, Long Lake, Mound, Richfield, and Winsted.

 The ballpark was dedicated May 6, 1956.
 Later, the village of New Germany purchased the property.